drufball/yosai/_drafts/threshold.md

 "I--."
 Eizo paused, looking uncomfortable.
 He clutched his hands nervously.

 Denri raised her hand, trying to draw the conversation off of Eizo.
 For some reason, he didn't want to talk.
 "Wouldn't attacking be stupid?"
-The daitengu who had spoken earlier turned angrily towards Denri.
+The daitengu who had spoken earlier turned angrily toward Denri.
 She shrugged.
 "I'm not trying to be rude, but Jakucho said herself if Eizo still had his powers, the hunting party that captured us wouldn't have stood a chance.
 Now there are _five_ of them.
 Seems like bad odds to me."

 Jakucho nodded in agreement.
 "Attacking would almost certainly be pointless."